Options settings are used in Vizlib Writeback Tablewhen you have a data type that supports choosing an answer from a selection of possible values.

 - Use the arrow above the Label box to show or hide each option field.

-- Click on Add Option to save the field properties and need to add another (see Figure 3).
+- Click on Add Option to save the field properties and add another.

 Figure 1: Define Options